Labor Lawyer in Nantes

 • adjustments to your workstation,

-• or, in some cases, dismissal for incompetence.
+• or, in certain cases, dismissal on grounds of medical unfitness.

-These situations are often complex, straddling the line between labor law and social security law.
-I can assist you with:
+These situations are often complex, sitting at the intersection of employment law and social security law.
+I support you with:

-• and assert your rights, particularly with regard to compensation.
+• and enforce your rights, particularly in terms of compensation.

 If your claim is denied, I will assist you with the appeal process: